By Sorsa Editorial

 Exporting mentions to CSV

 For analysts working in Excel, Sheets, or BI tools, you need a flat file.
-Here's a one-shot export:
+A one-shot export:

 python